madisonvolpe/briogeo_case_study/README.md

 # Case Study of Briogeo's "Don't Despair, Repair!"
 Deep Conditioning Mask

+Executive Summary
+--
+For this project, I analyzed reviews from Ulta.com to examine the trend of ratings for Briogeo's "Don't Despair, Repair!" hair mask.
+I webscraped data from Ulta.com using python's beautifulsoup and selenium packages.
+After I used the resulting dataset to examine trends in the product's rating over time.
+I also conducted a text analysis on the product's reviews using VADER sentiment analysis.

+Ultimately, I found that ratings for the mask as well as positive sentiment expressed in the text of the reviews have both decreased since 2020.
+This aligns with my own research and reading reviews on reddit that customers were disappointed with the mask since they changed the product's formula.

+**Decrease in ratings**

+**Decrease in positive sentiment**

+The final analysis product was a dashboard saved on [Tableau Public](https://public.tableau.com/app/profile/madison.volpe/viz/briogeo_case_study/Briogeodash).

 ## Motivation & Analysis Summary

 I frequently use Briogeo's "Don't Despair, Repair!" deep conditioning mask in my own hair.
 I have loved the results, but I have heard and read online that the formula for the mask changed.
 As a result, some customers are not as happy with the mask as they once were.
 As a "Hair Care Guru" in my spare time and Data Analyst for my day job, I decided to look at the reviews for this product and see if the ratings for this product have changed overtime.